Achilles and Patroclus: Iliad

 In the rest of Book XVI Patroclus scares the Trojans back as planned, and also kills Sarpedon, a son of Zeus, but then Hector kills Patroclus.
 In Book XVIII (lines 1 to 77), news of Patroclus' death reaches Achilles through Nestor's son Antilochus, which throws Achilles into deep grief.
 Antilochus holds Achilles' hand because he fears that Achilles will kill himself.
 The earlier steadfast and unbreakable Achilles agonizes, tearing his hair and smearing himself with ash.
 In Book XIX Achilles embraces Patroclus' dead body until dawn and continues fasting.
 Achilles laments Patroclus' death and recounts that he had liked to imagine, after his own fated death at war, that Patroclus would survive and take Achilles' son home to see his inheritance (lines 282 to 337).

 The rage that follows from Patroclus' death becomes the prime motivation for Achilles to return to the battlefield in Book XVIII.
 He returns to battle with the sole aim of avenging Patroclus' death by killing Hector, despite a warning that doing so would cost him his life.
-Achilles tells his mother Thetis that he does not want to live after he has gotten revenge (lines 78 to 147).
+Achilles tells his mother Thetis that he does not want to live after he has got revenge (lines 78 to 147).
 In Book XXI Achilles even engages in battle with the river god Scamander in his efforts to reach Hector.
 After defeating Hector in Book XXII, Achilles strips his armor from Hector and gives a speech promising to remember Patroclus for the rest of his life and into the underworld (lines 367 to 404).
 Achilles then defiles Hector's corpse by dragging it by the heels behind his chariot.

 In Book XXIII (lines 68 to 261), Patroclus' ghost appears to Achilles in a dream and laments his death and their separation.
 Patroclus asks Achilles to ensure that they are both buried together with their bones and ashes mixed in the same funerary urn.
 As Achilles tries to embrace him, the dream ends.
 Achilles arranges a grand funeral for Patroclus the next day, arranging the burial of Patroclus in the requested manner.
 He tells Agamemnon and the other kings to bury his ashes in the same urn once he is dead, and to build a large joint funeral mound for them.